aryaan94/firstRepo/README.md

 # firstRepo
-This is my first GITRepo
+This is my first GIT Repo
+user:AryaanShaikh